-If you have questions or concerns about the privacy of your personal health information, please call Customer Service at 888.389.6648.
+If you have questions or concerns about the privacy of your personal health information, please call Customer Service.

 See Chapter 11, Section 7, Legal Notices, for our complete privacy policy.

 Section 1.4 We must give you information about the plan, its network of providers, and your covered services